 Code of conduct

-All RAIM members must strive to advance revolution and the cause of the oppressed and exploited to the best of their ability.
+All RAIM members must strive to advance revolution and the cause of the proletariat to the best of their ability.
 This is the most basic and fundamental requirement.
 Other requirements, in service to the main requirement, are as follows:

 RAIM members must:

 - Work to unite all who can be united around the cause of revolution while isolating the enemy: capitalism-imperialism and its embodied ruling class

 - Strive to unite revolutionary forces nationally and internationally (without falling into opportunism)

 - Obey orders from the relevant leadership (whether this be the leadership of the local RAIM cell or the leadership of RAIM itself)

 - Create and maintain a safe organisation, maintaining no tolerance for internal violence or chauvinism

 - Exploit or antagonize any RAIM member, or harm RAIM or any RAIM member in any way